 If you are running Linux on modern x86-64, IMHO the libvirt/QEMU-KVM system is more transparent, seems to be faster, and, surprisingly, easier than the commercial virtualbox. (‘surprisingly’ because it has ugly graphical design which is usually a signifier of other UI thoughtlessness.)

 At the bottom I mention some other VM-ish infrastructure which I don’t truly understand but might wish to explain to myself in the future.
 There are in fact many options, which relate in confusing ways.
 A list of ones not mentioned here, for the sake of my own future keyword searches:

 A common use of VMs is to sandbox untrusted code.
-This is better than not thinking about it, I guess, but in the era of frequent CPU-level security hole discovery (foreshadow etc) provides only partial security.
+This is better than not thinking about it, I guess, but in the era of frequent CPU-level security hole discovery (foreshadow etc) provides only limited mitigation.

 QEMU + KVM + virt-manager

 What a remarkably tidy and easy collection of technologies, each with an obscure name and esoteric function.
 It exploits some hardware and kernel tricks to get simple and flexible machines for linux hosts.
 I don’t pretend to understand ontology here, which part of the toolchain provides what etc. But these technologies have been the easiest for me with the stuff I am doing.
 If your host is also a Linux machine, use this.
 AFAICT the QEMU part will also run on Windows and macOS but I haven’t tried that myself.